-- Our Educational Psychologist is Sue Thompson.
-She regularly visits the school and is invited to meetings.
+- Our Educational Psychologists are Sue Thompson (MAST) and Alan Ebbens (Local Authority).
+They have regular meetings with school staff.

 - The SEND Strategic Advice and Support Team will visit school when it is required and provide specific advice and support, share resources and provide training for staff.

 - The SENCO regularly liaises with a number of agencies to ensure that provision is appropriate.
 These include:

-- Excellence Cluster professionals- learning mentor, counsellors and family workers
+- MAST professionals- learning mentor, counsellors and family workers

 - School Nurse

 - Social Services

 - Education Welfare Service

 - Occupational Therapy

 - Communication Interaction Team

 - Speech and Language Service

 - Physiotherapy

 - GPs and Paediatricians